Gkcloud5/Better-future/Learning/Linux/DNS/DNS setup - Linux.md

 ##### PowerDNS:

 * Full featured and similar to BIND, it offers you little bit more flexibility with options.
-It reads information from multiple databases such as MySQL, postgreSQL,
+It reads information from multiple databases such as MySQL, postgreSQL, etc.